uniquehash/jgravity_docs/first_principles.md

 #### properties of universe
 * initialized at a drop zone
-  * an area in the universe in which particles are spawned initially
+  * an area in the universe in which stars are spawned initially
 ---